diku-dk/futhark-book/benchmarking.rst

 It seems that ``dotprod-c`` executes in less than 10 milliseconds, while ``dotprod-opencl`` takes about 290 milliseconds.
-However, this is not a useful comparison, as it also measures time taken to read the input (for both executables), as well as time taken to initialise the OpenCL driver (for ``dotprod-opencl``).
+However, this comparison is not useful, as it also measures time taken to read the input (for both executables), as well as time taken to initialise the OpenCL driver (for ``dotprod-opencl``).
 Recall that in a real application, the Futhark program would be compiled as a *library*, and